llllvvuu/ml-papers/README.md

-toy implementations of whatever I happen to be reading
+Toy implementations of whatever I happen to be reading.

 ## Example
 ```sh